-- Social Services when there have been child protection concerns for SEND students. - Early Help Hub when families have required multi-agency support - Early Break to support students involved in substance misuse - Barnardo's to support students displaying risky behaviours. - Educational Psychologist. - Inclusion Service for advice on supporting students with hearing difficulties and physical disabilities. - Speech and Language Therapist - Occupational Therapists - Child and Adolescent Mental Health Services (CAMHS) - School Nurse (Chelsey Maloney) who has provided emotional support and a drop-in service for students.
-Chelsey has also completed health assessments for Looked after Children and attended multi-agency meetings to ensure the health needs of the students are met.
+- Social Services when there have been child protection concerns for SEND students. - Early Help Hub when families have required multi-agency support - Early Break to support students involved in substance misuse - Barnardo's to support students displaying risky behaviours. - Educational Psychologist. - Inclusion Service for advice on supporting students with hearing difficulties and physical disabilities. - Speech and Language Therapists - Occupational Therapists - Child and Adolescent Mental Health Services (CAMHS) - School Nurse - SPLD assessor.

-Referrals can be made by the SENCo, Safeguarding team, Heads of Year, SLT and school nurse.
+Referrals can be made by the SENCo, Safeguarding team, Heads of Year, SLT and the school nurse.
 All referrals are made in consultation with parents and carers.